 In this case, as the matrix shows, the analysis shows comforting results: Techstylist has been designed from the start by looking at market trends, so it is natural that its strengths prove to be a good match for the opportunities it faces.
 More important then is to look at any considerable threats that, although accounted for in the business definition, can still be a source of risk.
-With this approach, two factors immediately stand out: incumbents' disturbing strategies and the overall macro-economic situation.
-Incumbents such as the afore-mentioned Inditex, D&G, Armani Jeans or other firms who address with a least one if not all collection medium-high wealth individuals could easily enter this new market by leveraging on their high capital availability and brand.
-In this case a natural barrier is the video which is required to access the service.
-Customers are most likely not so eager to have to go through this step every time they want to switch to another provided.
-Anyways the risk of facing harsh competition is still very high.
-Techstylist has addressed this problem by including in its model a fashion social network, that works symbiotically with the purchasing experience and that has the main goal of becoming an important community of fashion "lovers".
-The reason why this can work as a barrier to entry is explained in chapter 5.5; it should be noted however how Techstylist still bears a lot of risk from incumbents even after accounting for this defensive strategy; such risk is inevitable and the extent of the consequences it could have on the firm's business is greatly affected by two things: the speed at which costumers learn about this new service and start adopting it and the brand perception the firm is able to convey on the market.
-The more it relates to innovation, quality, pioneerical, the more customers will be less likely to switch to another new service provider.
+With approach, this two factors immediately stand out: incumbents' disturbing strategies and the overall macroeconomic situation.
+Incumbents such as afore-mentioned Inditex, D&G, Armani Jeans or other firms who address with a least one if not all mediumcollection high wealth individuals could easily enter this market new by leveraging on their high capital availability and brand.
+In this case a natural barrier is the video which required to access the service.
+Customers are most likely not so eager to have to go through this step every